 - The carpet padding sheets are then cut and attached to the subfloor with staples or double-faced tape.
 The padding sheets are cut and fit so they butt up to the edges of the tack strips.
 The seams between padding sheets may be secured with tape, depending on the type of padding material used.

-- As the carpet is unrolled over the padding and cut to fit, it is stretched out by means of a power stretcher and hooked onto the points of the tack strips.
+- As the carpet is unrolled over the padding and cut to fit, it is stretched out by means of a power stretcher and a knee kicker and is hooked onto the points of the tack strips.
 The installation proceeds in a rhythm of stretching, trimming and hooking the edge of the carpet over the sharp points of the tack strips.

 Where to Purchase Tack Strips

-Tack strips are available at carpet specialty stores but are also commonly available even at stores that do not specialize in carpeting installation (i.e., Ace Hardware, Home Depot, Lowe's, etc.).
-In professional installations, the tack strips and their installation are part of the quoted cost of installing the padding and the carpet.
+Tack strips are available at carpet specialty stores but are also commonly available at most hardware stores and home improvement centers.
+In professional installations, the cost of the tack strips and their installation are part of the quoted cost of installing the padding and the carpet.